 4. You live with integrity

 A sense of integrity comes from living a life of meaning and purpose.
 You understand yourself.
-You have a defined set of values to live by, and you know your strengths and weaknesses.
+You have a defined set of values to live by and know your strengths and weaknesses.

 As a result, you become an integrated and complete individual, at peace with yourself.
-You will have worked out what is enough for you, and, importantly, you will understand that you are enough.
+You will have worked out what is enough for you and, importantly, understand that you are enough.

 And so, you will live a life of integrity, resistant to the social and economic pressures that can compromise you and leave you open to manipulation by others and fearful of making mistakes.